 Local Puritans, generally Cromwell supporters, took pity on the judges and helped the judges on the lam.
 At first, they were hidden in the home of the Puritan Reverend John Davenport.
 When that didn’t prove safe enough, Whalley and Goffe were hidden into the woods of what is now West Rock Ridge State Park.

 In that wilderness there is a large rock with a few cracks in it.
 It was here the two judges hid for an unknown amount of time, starting on May 15, 1661, and lasting some weeks on scraps brought to them by sympathetic locals.
 When a panther forced the pair to acknowledge the impracticality of living in the woods, they fled in the night to Hadley, Massachusetts, where they remained for the rest of their days.
 In honor of the infamous fugitives, the mini cave was named “Judges Cave” and the path leading up to it, “Regicides Trail.”
-Three parallel streets in New Haven were named after the three judges themselves.
+Three diagonally branching streets from the center of New Haven were named after the three judges themselves.

 The western side of the cave boasts a plaque which reads, “Here May Fifteenth 1661 and for some weeks thereafter Edward Whalley and his son-in-law William Goffe, members of the Parliament-General, officers in the army of the Commonwealth and signers of the death warrant of King Charles First, found shelter and concealment from the officers of the Crown after the Restoration.
 ‘Opposition to tyrants is obedience to God,’ 1896.”